strontic/strontic.github.io/xcyclopedia/library/ie4uinit.exe-8450580ADC40581006B7233F2B2803EB.md

 ## Possible Misuse

 *The following table contains possible examples of `ie4uinit.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `ie4uinit.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --